-7 This may be expanded under Kan.
+&lt;sup>10 This may be expanded under Kan.
 Stat.
 Ann. § 38-23, 100 (Community integration system), which allows for "community integration programs for juveniles who are ready to transition to independent living."
-However this is merely an offer of transitional services and not an extension of foster care services.
+However, this is merely an offer of transitional services and not an extension of foster care services.

-8 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/wp-content/uploads/2022/10/2022-Issue-Briefs-3.5.pdf (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).
+&lt;sup>11 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/issue-briefs/#IB3.5 (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).